+spring 100 Weak.

-- Roll shade about half-way down on window.
+Roll shade about half-way down on window.

-- Remove shade from bracket.
+Remove shade from bracket.

-- Roll shade snugly by hand and replace onto
+Roll shade snugly by hand and replace onto

-- bracket.
+bracket.

 Spring Too Strong:

-- Roll shade all the way up.
+Roll shade all the way up.

+The state of the s

-- Remove shade from bracket.
+Remove shade from bracket.

-- Unroll shade one or two turns as necessary
+Unroll shade one or two turns as necessary

-- by hand and replace onto bracket.
+by hand and replace onto bracket.